mhotchen/lyah/README.md

 # lyah
-Working through Learn You a Haskeel for Great Good!
+Working through Learn You a Haskell for Great Good!